National wastewater surveillance of SARS-CoV-2

 • Very strong decrease (< -50%)

-Linegraph showing the development of the average weekly concentration of SARS-CoV-2 in wastewater over the past 15 months, from August 2024 to December 2025.
+Linegraph showing the development of the average weekly concentration of SARS-CoV-2 in wastewater over the past 13 months, from December 2025 to January 2026.
 The line represents the virus concentrationon on log scale, adjusted according to the amount of feces in the wastewater, and is divided into five levels (very low, low, medium, high, and very high), which are marked as horizontal bands on the figure.
-The growth rate, which is the average weekly percentage change based on the most recent three weeks of measurements, can also be seen on the figure.
-The graphs shows a stable concentration at low level August to December 2024, followed by an increase from low level to medium level, December to January 2025.
+The graphs shows an increase from low level to medium level, December to January 2025.
 Hereafter the concentration decreases to very low level, January to March.
 The concentration then lies at this level until June, followed by an increase from very low level to medium level, June to July.
-The concentration then lies at this level until December.
-The latest growth rate indicates a development in the concentration of SARS-CoV-2 in wastewater corresponding to the category "Increase".
-Data updated december 23.
+The concentration then lies at this level until January.
+Data updated januar 28.

 Regional concentration levels of SARS-CoV-2 in wastewater and development over time